audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 `hasActiveBook` | Boolean | Whether the user has started listening to the series, but has not finished it.
 `hideFromContinueListening` | Boolean | Whether the series has been marked to hide it from the "Continue Series" shelf.
 `bookInProgressLastUpdate` | Integer | The latest time (in ms since POSIX epoch) when the progress of a book in the series was updated.
 `firstBookUnread` | [Library Item Minified](#library-item-minified) or null | The first book in the series (by sequence) to have not been started or finished.
-Will be `null` if the user has started or finished all books in the series.
+It will be `null` if the user has started or finished all books in the series.
 This library item will also have a `seriesSequence` attribute.

 * `type` is `author`:
     * `entities` will be an array of [Author Expanded](#author-expanded).